 14. Vegan shojin ryori Buddhist home cooking class in Tokyo

 The older forms of Buddhism, imported from China, placed importance on vegetarianism as part of a good, ethical life, which led to some pretty strict restrictions around meat consumption.
-That’s why the historic temple food of Japan (shojin ryori) eschewed meat products in favor of an all-vegetable diet.
+That’s why shojin ryori, the historic temple food of Japan, eschewed meat products in favor of an all-vegetable diet.

 In this vegan Japanese home cooking class, pick up the skills needed for a memorable plant-based shojin ryori meal.
-Not only will you be taught the etiquette and customs of this historic Japanese cuisine, but you’ll also learn the way of ichiju sansai, referring to the structure of this type of cooking, always containing a soup, a rice dish, a main dish, and two sides.
-Bring your appetite and let’s get cooking!
+Not only will you be taught the etiquette and customs of this historic Japanese cuisine, but you’ll also learn the way of ichiju sansai, referring to the structure of this type of cooking, which always contains a soup, a rice dish, a main dish and two sides.
+Bring your appetite, and let’s get cooking!

-Customizable menu: The meal can be customized according to your preferences and is subject to make the most of seasonal ingredients available
+Customizable menu: The meal can be customized according to your preferences and is also subject to change in order to make the most of the seasonal ingredients available.

 15. Sustainable vegetable temari sushi cooking class in Asakusa

-Join your friendly bilingual instructor, Wakahara Ayaka, in traditional Asakusa, famous for its historical temples, shrines, and its uniquely old-school downtown vibes.
-As a popular spot for tourists, the area is embracing changing diets and vegetarian and vegan options are popping up everywhere, including this vegan temari sushi cooking class in Tokyo
+Join your friendly bilingual instructor, Wakahara Ayaka, in traditional Asakusa, famous for its historical temples, shrines, and uniquely old-school downtown vibes.
+As a popular spot for tourists, the area is embracing changing diets, with vegetarian and vegan options popping up everywhere, including this vegan temari sushi cooking class in Tokyo!

 In a modern restaurant with views of the river and Tokyo Skytree, you’ll learn how to make a vegan meal that includes temari sushi, the type of sushi that’s incredibly cute and sphere-shaped.